mk-maddin/TradRack/docs/kalico/Config_Reference.md

 #   can be used to initiate toolchanges with Trad Rack.
 If set to
 #   False, the TR_LOAD_TOOLHEAD command can still be used as a
 #   substitute to initiate toolchanges.
 The default is True.
+#register_empty_toolchange_commands: False
+#   Register gcode commands T0, T1, T2, etc. without them doing
+#   anyting.
+This helps to keep SuperSlicer able to correctly view the
+#   filament color in "Gcode Preview", when using different toolchange
+#   macro.
+This option is ignored if register_toolchange_commands is
+#   set to False.
+The default for this option is False.
 #save_active_lane: True
 #   Whether to save the active lane to disk whenever it is set using
 #   save_variables.
 If set to True, the TR_LOCATE_SELECTOR gcode